 E01-E22 Group Campground - No electric/water on these sites.
 Three-site minimum purchase required.
 Each campsite has a picnic table and fire-grill.
 Bathhouse with hot showers.
 Good for tents.
 Group camp area - site specific; maximum six people per site.
 A large shelter, which is available to only group campers, may be rented.

 Hiking, bicycle and self-guided trails.
-Nine trails total about 20 miles, including bike and fitness trails.
+Ten trails total about 20 miles, including bike and fitness trails.
 Trail walks are conducted by interpreters in-season, and trail guidebooks are available in the Trail Center.
-Bicycles allowed on Cape Henry trail only.
+Bicycles are allowed on only Cape Henry and Live Oak trails.
 The park's Bay Store rents bikes in-season.

 Visit the Explore Virginia Outdoors website for enhanced maps and video tours of First Landing's trails.